immfri/gui-dab-odrTools/README.md

 # gui-dab-odrTools

 Creating a graphical user interface (GUI) written by JavaFX that controls the configuration and the monitoring of the ODR-mmbTools (https://github.com/Opendigitalradio).
 In the first step the implementations without client-server-system.
-The following tasks should be realized in the GUI:
+The following tasks should be realized:

-1. Configuration:
+## 1. Configuration:

-•	At the beginning created a new multiplex configuration.
-Alternative open a Multiplex-Configuration file.
+* At the beginning created a new multiplex configuration.
+Alternative open a configuration-file of Multiplex.

-•	The configuration starts with input section.
+* The configuration starts with **Audio** section.
 Following are possible to select:

-   o	Audio-/Playlist-File
+ * Audio/Playlist (File or Stream)

-   o	Soundcard
+ * Soundcard (with ALSA/JACK)

-•	Added are the individual services and configured there (audio data rate, protection level, labels ...).
-Supported data services such as DLS and MOT SLS can be used.
+* The next tab are the **PAD**.
+Supported data services such as DLS (incl.
+DL+) and MOT SLS can be used.

+* Following added Audio/Data are in **Services** and configured the **Ensemble** of DAB.

-•	If the configured multiplex is ready, must be set up the output:
+* At the end must be set up the **Output** from multiplex:

-   o	Streams: EDI, ETI, ZeroMQ

-   o	Files: I/Q-Samples, ETI
+ * Streams: ETI/EDI/ZeroMQ
+ * Files: I/Q-Samples/ETI-NI

-   o	Supported Devices: Ettus USRP, GatesAir Maxiva
+ * Supported Devices: Ettus USRP, GatesAir Maxiva (The configuration could be done without especially web-browser)

-•	If the USRRP is selected, then in the modulator configuration, frequency and other settings they don’t be missing here.

-•	The multiplex in successful configuration can be started.
+* If the multiplex configuration is successful, could be started.

-2. Execution:
+## 2. Execution:

-•	The GUI software controls the complete run of the tools.
+* The software controls the complete run of all required tools (odrTools, MPlayer, JACK, ...).

-•	If the execution isn’t possible, the user would be always informed.
+* If the execution isn’t possible, the user would be always informed.
 There can continue without missing optionally tools or stop the transmission.

-•	A un-/installation of the OS software components aren’t possible, only for uses.
+* A un-/installation of the all tools aren’t possible, only for uses.

-3. Monitoring:
+## 3. Monitoring:

-•	The operating status of the multiplex or the mmbTools should always be visible.
+* The operating status of the multiplex (maybe with dablin https://github.com/Opendigitalradio/dablin) and odrTools should be visible.

-•	If the component has an error, an alert appears about the failure.
+* If any component has an error, an alert appears about the failure.
 Additional will be sent an email.

-•	Audio programs visualize the gain level and listen there selected streams.

-•	Optional the configuration of GatesAir VHF-Transmitter could be done with the GUI, without especially browser.

-•	The complete monitoring could be checked via remote-software (e.g. Team Viewer).
+* The GUI could be checked via remote-software (e.g. Team Viewer, VNC).

     << I would be grateful for more suggestions and ideas >>